fruit-testbed/fruit-cli/README.md

 It has two fields:

 - `default_identity` names the identity that `fruit-cli` will use unless overridden with the `--identity` command-line argument.
-It defaults to `default`.
+If this field is not defined, then it is implicitly set to `default`.

 - `identities` is a dictionary, with each key naming an identity available to the user of `fruit-cli`.
 Each identity must itself be a